Greenburgh Hebrew Center Mission and Vision

 As a Conservative synagogue, tradition is very important to us.
 We embrace it as egalitarians, striving to enhance the joy and spirituality of our services and religious observances.
 Tradition is the number one reason people join and stay members of our community.
 High holiday services are also in the top three of our reasons; the main reasons people attend high holiday services are tradition, religion and spirituality.

 We also celebrate the Jewish holidays with joy and exuberance, including wrapping all the children in an unrolled Torah on Simchat Torah, a Hanukkah dinner to which hundreds of people come, and a music and laughter-filled Purim shpiel during the Megillah reading.
-Our rabbi leads us in discussions about spirituality in a variety of settings, including from the bimah, during his weekly “Bible and Bagels” breakfast classes, in parent prayer workshops, at pre-Bnai Mitzvah workshops and in other adult education programs throughout the year.
+Our rabbi leads us in discussions about spirituality in a variety of settings, including from the bimah, during his weekly “PowerStart,” “Finish Strong” and “We’re Just Getting Started” classes, at pre-Bnai Mitzvah workshops and in other adult education programs throughout the year.

 Educating our children, ourselves and our community.